Back to blog

 On the Wayfair website, you can find various product data types – potential targets for analysis.
 When collected at scale and in real time, such data can be used to forecast trends and check featured data fluctuations.

-With Oxylabs Wayfair Scraper API, you can extract e-commerce data to weigh your stance against the competition, position a product at a golden spot to maximize revenues, or simply buy an item at the lowest price.
+With Oxylabs Wayfair Scraper API and proxies, you can extract e-commerce data to weigh your stance against the competition, position a product at a golden spot to maximize revenues, or simply buy an item at the lowest price.
 No matter the use case, the API’s maintenance-free infrastructure will save time and effort.

 Collecting and analyzing e-commerce data helps maintain a competitive advantage with the following applications:

-• Pricing intelligence – create a long-term product pricing strategy.
+Pricing intelligence – create a long-term product pricing strategy.
+You can also check our blog post about building a Wayfair price tracker with Python.

-The following tutorial will explore how to scrape data from Wayfair.
+The following tutorial will explore how to scrape Wayfair to get the public data you need.
 Read on for the page layout overview, project environment preparation, fetching the Wayfair product page for data extraction, and export to CSV or JSON format.

 Before getting technical, let’s analyze the Wayfair page layout.
 Here are some of the most relevant types.